 Fender sells a lot of guitars.

-But Fender Amps are popular in their own right and widely used.
 Thus a discussion about settings and tone, in the context of Fender amplifiers, would be appropriate and helpful.
 Most (not all) Fender guitar amps offer a warm, smooth tone and give you a nice low end crunch.
 Contrast that with Marshall amps, which deliver a brighter, more bell-like sound.

 They’re both great amplifiers (two of the best, in fact) but they do sound different.